danfuzz/samizdat/doc/samizdat-0-lib/format.md

 * `%%` &mdash; Outputs a literal percent.
 This does not consume an argument.

-* `%s` &mdash; Assumes the argument is a string, and includes it in the output without additional formatting.

 * `%q` &mdash; "Quotes" the argument by passing it through `sourceString` (see which).

 * `%Q` &mdash; "Quotes" the argument without top-level adornment through `sourceStringUnadorned` (see which).

+* `%s` &mdash; Assumes the argument is a string, and includes it in the output without additional formatting.

+* `%x` &mdash; Converts the argument, which must be an int, into a hexadecimal string.

+#### `formatterFromString(formatSpec) <> function`

+This takes a formatting specification string and returns a formatter function which takes a single argument and applies the so specified formatting to it, yielding a string.
+The string must be one of the following, with the indicated meaning:

+* `q` &mdash; "Quotes" the argument by calling `sourceString` on it (see which).

+* `Q` &mdash; "Quotes" the argument without top-level adornment, by calling `sourceStringUnadorned` on it (see which).

+* `s` &mdash; If the argument is a string, yields it unmodified.
+Otherwise acts the same as `q`.

+* `x` &mdash; Converts the argument, which must be an int, into a hexadecimal string.

 #### `sourceString(value) <> string`